About This Statistic

-This statistic ranks the world's leading coffee consuming countries in 2014, based on average cups per year consumed.
-In that year, Finland topped the list with an average per capita coffee consumption of 1,252 cups per year.
+This statistic ranks the world's leading coffee consuming countries in 2015, based on liters per capita.
+In that year, the Netherlands topped the list with an average per capita coffee consumption of 260.4 liters per year.

 Coffee beverages can be produced using dozens of different techniques that stem from every corner of the globe.
 Most all require the mixing of ground coffee with hot water, followed by a removal of the coffee grounds prior to drinking.
 Many coffee drinkers then add milk, cream, or a milk substitute and some form of sweetener.
 In the U.S., many consumers enjoy variations on the standard coffee creamer, such as hazelnut and French vanilla, or seasonal flavors like peppermint and pumpkin.